andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/loading-a-receipt-for-validation-with-swift.md

 5 – Compute the hash of the GUID as described in Compute the Hash of the GUID.
 If the result does not match the hash in the receipt, validation fails.

-The thought I had when I saw 5 steps is, &#8220;This is going to become too much responsibility for a single Type to handle&#8221;.
+The thought I had when I saw 5 steps is, "This is going to become too much responsibility for a single Type to handle&#8221;.
 I easily got overwhelmed when I analyzed the [most extensive write-up on the subject, found at Objc.io][4].